gabriele-h/almapipo/README.md

 # Requirements
 * Python 3.7 or higher, see requirements.txt for Python packages
-* A PostgreSQL database with read and write access
+* A PostgreSQL, MySQL or SQLite database with read and write access
-* Ability to set environment variables
+* An Alma API-key with the necessary permissions for your operations

 # env Variables